Samsung’s new tablet picks up Galaxy Note, iPad Pro, and PC features

 When I tried the Galaxy Tab S4, I found it to be a pretty likable tablet.
 When used with DeX in the Book Cover Keyboard case, however, it was intriguing but a tad unfinished.
 I said that a successor with a trackpad-equipped keyboard case would help—and voilà, here it is in the Tab S6.
 I haven’t yet had a chance to use the new tablet, though, so I’m not sure how much DeX has evolved.

 But we already know that the iPad will do considerable evolving with its upcoming iPadOS 13 software upgrade, which will arrive within weeks of the Galaxy Tab S6’s debut.
-Without being as obviously PC-esque as DeX, the new iPadOS will go a long way towards giving the iPad the power it needs to be a full-time computer for more people.
+Without being as obviously PC-esque as DeX, the new iPadOS will go a long way toward giving the iPad the power it needs to be a full-time computer for more people.
 And iOS developers have embraced the possibilities of the iPad with a zeal that most Android developers have never shown for big-screen tablets.

 Judging from Apple’s recent financial results, the company’s ongoing iPad Pro drive is working.
 Samsung, however, is almost alone among makers of Android hardware in pushing the platform to PC-like limits in tablet form—and while I’m glad it’s doing so, it does feel like a lonely quest.